marcolago/flowtime.js/README.md

 ### Parallax

 If you want to enable the parallax effect on some elements add a `parallax` class to these elements and, optionally, sets the parallax distance value adding a `data-parallax` attribute specifying the `x` and `y` values separated by a comma.
-If you doesn't specify a `data-parallax` attribute will be used the default lengths.
+If you doesn˙t specify a `data-parallax` attribute will be used the default lengths.

 ```html
     <div class="flowtime">